Leela (Doctor Who): Television

 Leela was the daughter of Sole.
 She first appears in the 1977 serial The Face of Evil.
 She is a warrior of the savage Sevateem tribe, who were amongst the descendants of the crew of an Earth starship from the Mordee Expedition that crash-landed on an unnamed planet in the far future.
 The tribe's name is a corruption of "survey team".
 The Doctor at this point was content to travel alone, but Leela barged into the TARDIS and continued to accompany him on his journeys.

 Though a noble savage, Leela was highly intelligent, grasping advanced concepts easily and translating them into terms she could cope with.
 Despite the Doctor's attempts at "civilizing" her, Leela was strong-willed enough to continue in her ways.
 She usually dressed in animal skins, and was armed with a knife or a set of poisonous Janis thorns, which she did not hesitate to use on people who threatened her, much to the Doctor's disapproval.
 She often demonstrated a highly accurate sense of danger.

+Although the character is direct and fierce, she also demonstrates empathy and compassion in several episodes including not pushing Mother Tyler too hard in Image of the Fendahl, protecting and comforting Toos in The Robots of Death, and comforting in the slave Idas in Underworld, and helping Rodan to safety in The Invasion of Time.
+She also comments on the Doctor's gentleness in Image of the Fendahl, indicating her value of such a trait in another.

 In her travels with the Doctor, Leela faced killer robots (The Robots of Death), murderous homunculi (The Talons of Weng-Chiang), the Rutan Host (Horror of Fang Rock), and the Sontaran invasion of the Doctor's home planet of Gallifrey.
 During this final adventure, The Invasion of Time, she meets and falls in love with Andred, a native Gallifreyan, and decides to stay behind to be with him.
 The first K-9 remains with her.
 This exit for her character was created after Louise Jameson announced her intention to leave the show.

 Following her departure, she was mentioned in the series on two subsequent occasions.
 In Full Circle, when the Doctor believes he has returned to Gallifrey, he admits, "I'm so looking forward to seeing how Leela and Andred are getting on".
 When he finally does arrive on Gallifrey in Arc of Infinity, he asks after her: "Tell me, what of my former companion Leela?"
 The Doctor is told she is "well and very happy", to which he responds "I was so sorry to miss her wedding".